Contents

 Click Settings > Upgrade and select the W70B firmware and upgrade.
 The lights will flash whilst it is updating.

 Once finished, check if the handset is registered in the web interface under Status > Handset & Voip, if not register it as per https://support.yealink.com/en/portal/knowledge/show?id=6458b6edb1fa936c57b56d12 (press and hold the register button on the base station, then press Reg softkey on the handset).
+You can also do this from the web interface on the Handset and Voip page, by clicking Start Register Handset.
 Register all the handsets first.

 Then again, click Settings > Upgrade and select the W73H firmware and upgrade, then click Upgrade All